Collaborative and parametric insurance on the Ethereum blockchain: Smart contract description

-A smart contract defines a system whose state evolves based on the actions of blockchain users.
-This section describes the roles of the users of our smart contract in \cref{ssec:roles}, followed by the definition of stochastic processes used to monitor the state of the system in \cref{ssec:mathematical_framework}.
+A smart contract is a system whose state evolves according to the actions of blockchain users.
+The roles of the users of our smart contract are outlined in \cref{ssec:roles}.
+The stochastic processes used to monitor the state of the system are defined in \cref{ssec:state_variable}.
+We introduce the methods that allow users to interact with the smart contract in \cref{ssec:smart_contract_methods}.